pustotnik/zenmake/docs/buildconf-select.rst

         },
     }

-For convenience there are ready to use internal conditions for known platforms and supported toolchains.
-So in example above variable ``conditions`` is not needed at all because conditions with names ``linux`` and ``g++`` already exist:
+For convenience there are ready to use built-in conditions for known platforms and supported toolchains.
+So in example above the ``conditions`` variable is not needed at all because conditions with names ``linux`` and ``g++`` already exist:

 in YAML format: